 Why I became an estate planning and elder law attorney

-I’ve been a Certified Financial Planner™ (CFP®) professional for over ten years.
+I’ve been a Certified Financial Planner™ (CFP®) professional for over fourteen years.
 As a financial advisor, I often watched families implode due to the death or incapacity of a loved one.
 Basic legal documents were never created – or were out-of-date, lost, or ineffective.

 Families had no plan to follow and were left to their own devices – which rarely resulted in good choices or family harmony.